 As more awareness is placed on climate change efforts, investors are also aligning their portfolios towards companies that are either directly involved in green energy or are using this clean power.
 This type of investing that follows ESG strategies is likely to lead to a positive outlook for green energy stocks for the rest of the year and beyond.3

-Trading and investing are two different ways you can take a position green energy shares.
-When trading via spread bets or CFDs, you'll be speculating on the price movements of the underlaying asset, meaning you won’t take ownership of the stock.
-When investing, you’ll buy and own the stock outright.
-You can trade or invest in green energy stocks by following these steps:
+Trading and investing are two different ways to take a position on green energy shares.
+With us, you can only trade via contracts for difference (CFDs)*, predicting the price movements of the underlaying asset, meaning you will not take ownership of the stock.
+You can trade in green energy stocks by following these steps:

 Learn more about the green energy industry

-If you don’t know where to start your research about the green energy industry, you can read our article on green energy stocks.
+If you do not know where to start your research about this industry, you can read more information about trading ESG stocks.
 Once you have an idea of the green stocks that pique your interest, you can open a demo account with us.

 The demo account dashboard will give you access to the price chart of the green energy stock of your choice so you can monitor its past performance.
 Note that past performance is not a guarantee of future results.
-Under the stock’s price chart you’ll also see a ‘News and analysis’ section that you can further use for your research to make an informed decision.
+Under the stock’s price chart, you will also see a ‘News and analysis’ section that you can further use for your research to make an informed decision.

-If you choose to trade green energy stocks and options using leveraged products – spread bets and CFDs – ensure you understand how they work.
-When trading with leverage, you’ll need to pay an initial deposit called margin to open a position and increase your exposure to your green energy stock of choice.
+If you choose to trade green energy stocks and options using leveraged products – CFDs – ensure you understand how they work.
+When trading with leverage, you will need to pay an initial deposit called margin to open a position and increase your exposure to your green energy stock of choice.

 Keep in mind that when trading with leverage, your profit or loss is determined by your position size, not just margin.
-This means that while leverage can amplify your profits, it’ll magnify your losses.
+This means that while leverage can amplify your profits, it can also magnify your losses.
 Remember to manage your risk carefully.

 Also consider whether you can afford to risk losing your money.

-If you choose to trade green energy shares and options, then you can apply for a spread betting or CFD trading account with us.
-If, on the other hand, you opt to invest, then you can open a share dealing account with us so you can buy and own green energy stocks and ETFs.
+If you choose to trade green energy shares and options, then you can apply for a CFD trading account with us.

-Once you submit your application, we’ll verify your details and if approved, you can deposit funds and start trading or investing with us.
+Once you submit your application, we will verify your details and if approved, you can deposit funds and start trading with us.
 You can withdraw your funds from your account as and when you want.

-If you’re still not confident about your trading or investing skills, then you can open a demo account and sharpen your skills using £10,000 worth of virtual funds in a risk-free environment.
+If you are still not confident about your trading skills, then you can open a demo account and sharpen your skills using S$200,000 worth of virtual funds in a risk-free environment.

 Place your trade

-- From the left-hand menu, search for the stock you’re looking to trade or invest in and select it
+- From the left-hand menu, search for the stock you are looking to trade in and select it

-- Open the deal ticket, choose to ‘buy’ if you think the price will rise, or ‘sell’ if you believe it’ll fall
+- Open the deal ticket, choose to ‘buy’ if you think the price will rise, or ‘sell’ if you believe it will fall

-- When trading or investing, set the size of your trade, and select your stop-loss and limit levels
+- When trading, set the size of your trade, and select your stop-loss and limit levels

 - Open and monitor your position